japila-books/spark-sql-internals/docs/execution-planning-strategies/SpecialLimits.md

 apply(plan: LogicalPlan): Seq[SparkPlan]
 ----

-NOTE: `apply` is part of link:catalyst/GenericStrategy.md#apply[GenericStrategy Contract] to generate a collection of link:SparkPlan.md[SparkPlans] for a given link:spark-sql-LogicalPlan.adoc[logical plan].
+NOTE: `apply` is part of catalyst/GenericStrategy.md#apply[GenericStrategy Contract] to generate a collection of SparkPlan.md[SparkPlans] for a given spark-sql-LogicalPlan.md[logical plan].

 `apply`...FIXME